foundry-rs/book/src/config/hardhat.md

 forge-std/=lib/forge-std/src/
 ```

-See more on `remappings.txt` and VS Code Solidity at: [Remapping dependencies](projects/dependencies.html?highlight=remap#remapping-dependencies), [Integrating with VSCode](/config/vscode.html)
+See more on `remappings.txt` and VS Code Solidity extension: [Remapping dependencies](projects/dependencies.html?highlight=remap#remapping-dependencies), [Integrating with VSCode](/config/vscode.html)

 4. Make a sub-directory `test/foundry` and write Foundry tests in it.

-Let's put the sample test file `Contract.t.sol` in it and run Foundry test
+Let's put the sample test file `Contract.t.sol` in this directory and run Foundry test
 ```
 forge test
 ```